hamler-lang/hamler/README.md

 - Functional Programming
 - Haskell and Standard ML like
-- ADT and Type inference
+- ADT and Type Checking/Inference
 - Currying and Partial Application
-- Pattern Match
+- Pattern Matching
 - Guards, or conditional matches
 - List Comprehension
 - Recursion